hetfs/hetfs/README.md

 ## 🎉 **Happy New Year, Amazing GitHub Community!** 🚀

-As we welcome **2025**, I want to extend my heartfelt gratitude for your incredible support, collaboration, and enthusiasm throughout the past year. 🙌
+As we welcome **2025**, I, extend my heartfelt gratitude for your incredible support, collaboration, and enthusiasm throughout the past year. 🙌

 ### Here’s to a New Year filled with:
 - **Boundless opportunities** for innovation and creativity